Telemetry and privacy

 * Push `sonar config telemetry --disabled` into your developer-environment bootstrap (Ansible, Chef, dotfiles repo, IT-managed onboarding script).
 This persists the setting in `state.json` on every machine.

-* Or set `SONARQUBE_CLI_DISABLE_SENTRY=1` in your shared developer environment to disable crash reporting only.
+* Or set `DO_NOT_TRACK=1` in your shared developer environment to disable both telemetry and crash reporting without changing persisted configuration.

 The opt-out is per-machine.
 No central org-level switch exists yet.